Claims can be thought of in three ways:

 I might then provide a TON of evidence in support of the health risks from smoking both to the smoker and those nearby.
 I might then ask you to conclude that we should, therefore, ban smoking on campus.

 Note that I've not engaged in the implied value arguments (about the relative merits of limiting personal freedom in favor of public health).
 Nor have I directly argued about the policy I am advocating (how do we enact and enforce the policy?
 What are the sanctions/punishments?
-Who is in charge? etc.)
+Who is in charge?
+Will the policy solve the health problems that I've proposed?).

 2) Identify 3 major claims the author makes (or that the author quotes others as making) in the reading, one of each type, if possible (you may omit a type only if a type doesn't appear in the reading).
 List the claim, it's type, and the page number.

-The value MUST APPEAR IN ONE OF THE TWO ROKEACH LISTS
+3) When you identify the value claim, the value you identify MUST APPEAR IN ONE OF THE TWO ROKEACH LISTS.

 Chapter two continues the story of how the internet got started and puts a focus on how the first networks really got started and how interest was generated in them.
 The beginning of the chapter briefly talks about how the Soviets appeared to be far ahead of us technologically and how this led to the creation of ARPA.
 ARPA was able to use government money to work on many experimental government projects.
 One of these was what became known as the ARPANET, a network researchers could use to share research and data.
 At the time there was still not a lot of interest in networking because people couldn’t see uses for it.
 The company who won the bid to build this network was a small company called BBN, and they were able to successfully build the network in about 9 months and were within the budget.
 To generate more interest in the usefulness of the network, a conference was held at the Washington Hilton Hotel and around sixty computer terminals were available for people to come through and access computers connected to the network across the country.
 It was really at this point that many began to see uses for networking.